WangcsShuai/kevinzakka.github.io/_posts/2016-07-1-k-nearest-neighbor.markdown

 - It runs through the whole dataset computing $$d$$ between $$x$$ and each training observation.
 We'll call the K points in the training data that are closest to $$x$$ the set $$\mathcal{A}$$.

-- It then estimates the conditional probability for each class as the fraction of points in $$\mathcal{A}$$ with that given class label.
+- It then estimates the conditional probability for each class, that is, the fraction of points in $$\mathcal{A}$$ with that given class label.
 (Note $$I(x)$$ is the indicator function which evaluates to $$1$$ when the argument $$x$$ is true and $$0$$ otherwise)

 $$P(y = j | X = x) = \frac{1}{K} \sum_{i \in \mathcal{A}} I(y^{(i)} = j)$$

 Finally, our input $$x$$ gets assigned to the class with the largest probability.

 ## More on K
-Let's talk a bit about the variable K. Like most Machine Learning algorithms, the K in KNN is a hyperparameter that we must tune in order to get the best possible classifier for our dataset.
-Essentially, the choice of K has an effect on the shape of the prediction curves of our classifier.
+Let's talk a bit about the variable K. Like most machine learning algorithms, the K in KNN is a hyperparameter that we must tune in order to get the best possible classifier for a given dataset.
+Essentially, the choice of K has an effect on the shape of the prediction curves (i.e. decision boundary) of our classifier.

 In fact, when K is small, we are restraining the region of a given prediction and forcing our classifier to be “more blind” to the overall distribution.
 A small value for K provides the most flexible fit, which will have low bias but high variance.
 Graphically, our decision boundary will be more jagged.

 <img src="/assets/1nearestneigh.png">

-On the other hand, a higher K averages more voters in each prediction and hence is more resilient to changes in an observation.
+On the other hand, a higher K averages more voters in each prediction and hence is more resilient to outliers.
 Larger values of K will have smoother decision boundaries which means lower variance but increased bias.

 <img src="/assets/20nearestneigh.png">